Earned Income Tax Credit^

-During the 2011 Session the budget bill HB 1001 decoupled Indiana’s State EITC eligibility guidelines from the federal guidelines originally expanded under the recovery act.
-As a result, those claiming Indiana’s EITC no longer benefit from the larger EITC payment to families with three or more children.
-Also, they no longer benefit from the reduction of the “marriage penalty,” which started the income phase out at a higher income level for married couples.
+During the 2011 Session, the budget bill HB 1001 decoupled Indiana’s State EITC eligibility guidelines from the federal guidelines originally expanded under the recovery act.
+As a result, those claiming Indiana’s EITC no longer benefited from the larger EITC payment to families with three or more children.
+They also no longer benefited from the reduction of the “marriage penalty,” which started the income phase out at a higher income level for married couples.

-On January 9, 2012, State Senator Brandt Hershamn introduced Senate Bill 344, which would, among other things, end the state Earned Income Tax Credit and other credits in 2016, and compel the state’s Commission on State Tax and Financing Policy to determine which credits merit reinstatement prior to the 2016 sunset.
-If the state EITC is eliminated, that would raise taxes on about 500,000 low- and moderate-income working families (nearly 15 percent of the population) by $86 million in 2012.
+On January 9, 2012, State Senator Brandt Hershamn introduced Senate Bill 344, which would have ended the state Earned Income Tax Credit and other credits in 2016, and compelled the state’s Commission on State Tax and Financing Policy to determine which credits merit reinstatement prior to the 2016 sunset.
+If the state EITC had been eliminated, it would have raised taxes on about 500,000 low- and moderate-income working families (nearly 15 percent of the population) by $86 million in 2012.
 A large group of advocates testified against the bill at a hearing on January 17, and the bill was modified to eliminate the clause ending the EITC by 2016, but it continued the requirement that it and other tax credits be studied and considered for elimination in 2012 and 2013.

 In early 2015, Senate Democrats unveiled a progressive legislative agenda that included raising the minimum wage and expanding the EITC.
 Senator Karen Tallian introduced SB 145 that would increase the state EITC’s value from 9 to 10 percent of the federal EITC.